structuralbioinformatics/ModCRE/README.md

 ----

-* If SQL files are not available (i.e download full SQL which is incomplete), try getting at least  Cisbp_2.00.motifs.sql and families:
+* If SQL files are not available (i.e downloading full SQL is incomplete), try getting at least  Cisbp_2.00.motifs.sql and families:

-* Cisbp_2.00.motifs.sql cisbp_2.0.tf_families.sql
+     Cisbp_2.00.motifs.sql cisbp_2.0.tf_families.sql

 * Get TF information for all TFs plus TF info and proteins for PBM: